smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 .. rubric:: Notes
 -----------------

 .. [#f1] The *Low Color* box is visible as a narrow blue rectangle at the bottom of the color scale.
-The *High Color* box is at the top of the color scale, hidden by the green box overlay in the figure at the top of this section.
+The *High Color* box is at the top of the color section.
 When these colors are chosen differnt than the low and high colors of the color scale, pixels in the image whose values are lower or higher than the displayed range will be highlighted with the *Low Color* and *High Color* respectively.
 This can be useful to highlight under-exposed or over-exposed pixels, for instance.

 .. [#f2] The options for image data export to TIFF file can be found in the **Settings:Miscellaneous** panel as *Exported Gate Settings*.
 See the :ref:`alligator-settings-miscellaneous` section of the manual for details.